raghav361/namaste-react/README.md

     - Never call the useState() inside an condition/loops/functions.

   - useEffect()
-    - If no dependency array is present, then useEffect() is called on every render
+    - If no dependency array is present, then useEffect() is called on every render.
     - If a dependency array is present but empty, then useEffect() is called on the initial render only. (i.e just once)
     - If the dependency array is [buttonName], then useEffect() is called every time "buttonName" is updated.